 I grew up in a few different countries, it’s therefore important to me that Aars sees other parts of the world.
 I also wanted him to know from an early age that allergy, and the risk of anaphylaxis, need not inhibit his life.
 So I went for it!
 If he could travel, he could do anything!
 Live life to the max.

 Travelling opens our minds, expands our knowledge and awareness, importantly for us it also provides perspective.
 Yes, Aars is very unlucky to have gone into anaphylactic shock four times – but unlike some of the children we met in Malawi, he has clothes, he has education, he has clean water, sanitation and he has readily available food.

-As a result of travelling, he knows that there are greater things which make us different, there is a whole world out there with unique children spread across it.
+BUT as a result of travelling, he knows that there are greater things which make us different, there is a whole world out there with unique children spread across it.

 Travel is a huge confidence builder – Aars knew if he could go on Safari in Malawi he could do the school trip, staying at the outward-bound centre and being responsible for his food for four days and three nights which he did in year 5.

-I want to share some little tips on living with anaphylaxis with you, and am happy to answer any questions you may have as we have ten+ years experience and you may be new to the world of food allergy and anaphylaxis.
+I want to share some little tips on living with anaphylaxis with you, and am happy to answer any questions you may have as we have thirteen+ years experience and you may be new to the world of food allergy and anaphylaxis.